Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation: Abstract

 \section{Abstract}

-This paper is devoted to the study of hyperbolic systems of linear partial differential equations perturbed by a brownian motion.
-It is a stochastic version of first order hyperbolic systems.
-An existence and uniqueness result of the solution is proved and the relation with standard results on SPDEs is discussed.
-The problem of small perturbations is studied and a large deviation principle is stated.
-We also consider the pathwise (Wong-Zakai) approximation with an application to a support theorem.
-This is applied to the study of the (microlocal) analytic properties of the solutions including the propagation of singularities. \\ \\ {\it Keywords}: Stochastic partial differential equations, Hyperbolic systems, pseudodifferential operators, Large deviations, Pathwise approximation, Propagation of singularities.
+This paper is devoted to the study of hyperbolic systems of linear partial differential equations perturbed by a Brownian motion.
+The existence and uniqueness of solutions are proved by an energy method.
+The specific features of this class of stochastic partial differential equations are highlighted and the comparison with standard existence results for SPDEs is discussed.
+The small perturbations problem is studied and a large deviation principle is stated.
+A pathwise approximation result, similar to the stochastic differential equations case, is established, with an application to a support theorem.